nexaa-cloud/nexaa-cli/README.md

 ## Building the binary

-Building the binary can simply be done by `go build -o tilaa .`
+Building the binary can simply be done by `go build -o nexaa-cli .`

 ## Running development